 IVF is an Assisted Reproductive Technology(ART).
 In this process, eggs are extracted from female and sperm sample is retrieved from male and then egg and sperm are manually combined in a laboratory dish.
 Then finally the embryo is transferred to the uterus.
 IVF is used in case of male infertility in Mumbai as well as female infertility.
 The effectiveness of IVF depends upon reproductive history, maternal age, the cause of infertility and lifestyle factors.
 The success rate is 41% for women under the age of 35, 32% for women that age between 35 to 37 and 23% for women of age group 38 to 40.
 Pregnancy rates are not equal to live birth rates in IVF.
-Best IVF Centre in Mumbai recommends IVF treatment to the couples with unexplained fertility or men with poor sperm quality or women with severely damaged fallopian tubes.
+Test tube baby centre recommends IVF treatment to the couples with unexplained fertility or men with poor sperm quality or women with severely damaged fallopian tubes.

 Intracytoplasmic sperm injection(ICSI):